umass-gis/workshops/content/basics-qgis/getting-started.md

 ## Get more help
 {:toc}

 That's it for the basics!
-The QGIS user community maintains a [helpful collection of resources](https://docs.qgis.org/latest/en/docs/index.html) that is worth checking out for more guidance:
+The QGIS user community maintains a [helpful collection of resources](https://docs.qgis.org/latest/en/docs/index.html) that is worth checking out for more guidance.
-* QGIS Desktop User Guide/Manual
-* Training Manual
-* A Gentle Introduction to GIS